Criminal Defense in Juvenile Court Cases

 At the Schneider Law Firm, we take juvenile criminal defense cases as seriously as adult cases.
 The actions taken at this time in your son or daughter’s life could very well affect them for years to come.
 We want to ensure it helps them move forward in a positive way.

-If some action is going to be taken against your child, we may be able to get your child into a deferred prosecution program if this is their first offense.
+If action is going to be taken against your child, we may be able to get your child into a deferred prosecution program if this is their first offense.
 A deferred prosecution program is probation or placement at an inpatient or outpatient treatment facility.
 When they have completed their program, their case can be dismissed.

 A Strong Defense Against Any Juvenile Criminal Charge